Coronavirus – health and wellbeing

 Children’s guide to coronavirus created by the Children’s Commissioner for England

-Covibook is an interactive resource designed to support and reassure children aged 7 and under, for you to work through with your child to explain the emotions that they might be experiencing
+Covibook is an interactive resource designed to support and reassure children aged 7 and under, for you to work through with your child to explain the emotions that they might be experiencing.
+Available in several languages.

 A video by psychology and therapy services in London about supporting neurodiverse children during self-isolation

-Young Minds – Talking to your child about Coronavirus and 10 tips from their Parents Helpline to support family wellbeing
+Young Minds – Talking to your child about Coronavirus and tips to support family mental wellbeing

 The Schools Wellbeing Service is also running virtual workshops for parents on issues like anxiety and sleep, catch up coffee mornings where you can chat and ask questions, and specific Q&A sessions with a primary mental health worker and a nurse.
 Email them to find out more.